 Who staffs Turtle Track?

-On every shift you will find staff that are either professional child care providers or parents.
-There are a few teen volunteers, but every teen is paired with a adult and ratios of child to staff are designed to follow state mandates, which means is there won't be more than 5 kids to any staff member.
+Every shift is staffed by paid professional childcare providers, and ratios of child to staff are designed to follow state mandates, which means there won't be more than 5 kids to any staff member.

 Can I stay with my child?

 Parents are always welcome in Turtle Track.
 You are not required to leave your child nor are you committed to have your child with us every moment we're open.
 You set the pace for how much or little time your child spends with us - no one knows your Little One better!

 Turtle Track is part of Arisia, giving parents the ability to explore other parts of the con without having a small one in tow at all times!
 There is a daily schedule of events with everything from Arts & Crafts to Yoga and Story Time.
 We are aware that our young con-goers (Turtles) have short attention spans and have created the schedule to avoid overwhelming them.
 A Quiet Room is also always staffed and available.
 Further, there are usually two events taking place at a time so a Turtle can opt for either one.

 What happens if my toddler is cranky, sick, or sad?